 Any data that can be stored within your customer relationship management (CRM) platform falls into the category of CRM data.

-Historically, we’ve often considered CRM data to include static customer information, such as contact details and company demographics.
-However, as CRMs have become more dynamic, we’ve seen the rise of real-time and fluid CRM data including sales activity, relationship insights, and customer interactions.
+Historically, we’ve often considered CRM data to include static information, such as contact details and company demographics.
+However, as CRMs have become more dynamic, we’ve seen the rise of real-time and fluid CRM data including relationship and dealmaking insights.

 Read more: How to use your CRM data to close more deals